-- 23.1 The Manager may have to provide or receive collateral in entering into certain derivative transactions for a Fund.
+- 23.1 The Manager may have to provide or receive collateral in entering into certain derivative transactions for a Sub-Fund.
 In doing so, the Manager may apply a haircut to that collateral.
 A "haircut" is a percentage that is subtracted from the market value of an asset that is being used as collateral. - 23.2 The Manager will judge, on a case-by-case basis, the extent and type of collateral to use when negotiating with counterparties and clearing houses and the haircut policy which it will apply.
-Where cash is received as collateral it will not be invested in anything other than cash or short-term deposit accounts. - 23.3 Cash and the types of collateral referred to in the European Central Bank's guidance (http://www.ecb.int/pub/pdf/other/riskcontrolframeworken.pdf) will be deemed to be permitted for the purposes of the Trust's collateral policy.
+Where cash is received as collateral it will not be invested in anything other than cash or short-term deposit accounts. - 23.3 Cash and specific types of collateral will be deemed to be permitted for the purposes of the Trust's collateral policy, at the Manager's discretion.